katelyn-hucker/xai_hw4/README.md

 #### One of the more interesting plots was average price for each genre:
 ![image](https://github.com/user-attachments/assets/3a505388-08ce-4465-a170-237facda60d3)

+We see there is some relationship for average price of a game depending on genre.
+Therefore, a specific genre may be priced at higher rates for video game players.

 ### Modeling

 I used a RandomForestRegressor model to predict pricing.
 This would enable companies to decide what to appropiately price their games at upon release.